LJA-ICSI25/declanparty/README.md

 admin is admin dashboard, meant for display on larger screens<br>
 <br>
 Note to self:<br>
-To add players change add line to this section of script<br>
+To add players change add line to this section of script
 <code>
 const colors=[
   {name:"RED",color:"#C51111"},